 GUIDELINES AND ELIGIBILITY FOR APPLICATION

-- Applicant must be an enrolled graduate student and maintain satisfactory academic progress as defined by the University of Georgia.
+- Applicant must be an enrolled graduate student at the University of Georgia and maintain satisfactory academic progress as defined by the University of Georgia.

 - Master’s or doctoral students in the preliminary stages of graduate study with little or no international field research experience are encouraged to apply.